-Mr. Choudhury is a member of the board of directors of the California Bar Foundation and Asian Americans Advancing Justice - Los Angeles.
+Mr. Choudhury is a member of the board of directors of the California ChangeLawyers and Asian Americans Advancing Justice - Los Angeles.
 He is also a past president and serves on the steering committee to the board of directors of the South Asian Bar Association of Southern California (SABA-SC).
 In 2017, Mr. Choudhury was awarded Mentor of the Year by SABA-SC.
-He has served on the board of governors for the Asian Pacific American Bar Association of Los Angeles County (APABA) and is a member of the executive committee of the Fulfillment Fund Leadership Council’s Board of Directors.
+He has served on the board of governors for the Asian Pacific American Bar Association of Los Angeles County (APABA) and as a prior member of the executive committee of the Fulfillment Fund Leadership Council’s Board of Directors.
 He is also a past member of the board of directors of the South Asian Bar Association Public Interest Foundation.

 Mr. Choudhury served as a clerk to the Honorable Marsha S. Berzon on the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Choudhury received his J.D. magna cum laude from Harvard Law School, where he served as an editor and Supreme Court chair of the Harvard Law Review.

 Mr. Choudhury received his B.A. summa cum laude in political science from George Washington University, where he was elected Phi Beta Kappa and awarded the John Morgan Prize.
 During his undergraduate education, he served as national director of political affairs for College Democrats of America.